Framyomyim/query-x/README.md

 # QX (or QueryX) Is a PHP Web Framework
-This Framework processing in MVC Pattern
-Then all code look likes beauty
+This Framework processor in MVC Pattern so all code look likes beautiful code

 And this version is "Beta 1", I tries to develope and did it better (Sorry I can't used English to good, but I can explain a little bit)